 Nobody knows why the first-ever bottle, distilled in 1864, was named “No. 7”.

-The rumour mill has been working overtime to speculate on the resonance, with some claiming that the ‘7’ represents the number of Jack Daniel’s lovers at the time of bottling.
+The rumor mill has been working overtime to speculate on the resonance, with some claiming that the ‘7’ represents the number of Jack Daniel’s lovers at the time of bottling.
 Others insist that the number indicates the number 7 train which delivered his barrels.

 Either way, to add further intrigue; to date, the famed Tennessee Jack Daniel whiskey distillery has had a grand total of seven master distillers in its employ.